jermnelson/technology-narrative-pull-platform/sources_of_pull_for_the_catalog_pull_platform/institutions.md

 # Institutions
 Libraries certainly do not operate in a vacuum but are constantly being asked for resources, services, and information from internal and external organizations.
+Often it is in the attempt to justify budgets, people, or even continued relevance to the larger insitution or governmental bodies.

 At Colorado College, the library - beside being an integral part of a larger institution of higher education - also have budgetary, human resource, information technology, and reporting responsibilities to support the scholarship of faculty, staff, and most importantly students. , all have information, resource, and service needs that drive the organization and development of the Catalog Pull Platform.